vuepress/ecosystem/docs/themes/guidelines.md

 A theme must implement the following DOM structure:

 - Container: An element which contains the entire theme.
-This element should have the id and the same attribute `vp-container`.
+This element should have an attribute `vp-container`.
 - Content: An element which holds markdown render results.
-This element should have the id and the same attribute `vp-content`.
+This element should have an attribute `vp-content`.

 A theme may have the following optional elements:

 - Navbar: Navbar of the site.
-This element should have the id and the same attribute `vp-navbar`.
+This element should have an attribute `vp-navbar`.
 - Sidebar: Sidebar of the site.
-This element should have the id and the same attribute `vp-sidebar`.
+This element should have an attribute `vp-sidebar`.
 - Outline: Headings or outline of the main content.
-This element should have the id and the same attribute `vp-outline`.
+This element should have an attribute `vp-outline`.
 - Comment: Comment service (comment box and comment list).
-This element should have the id and the same attribute `vp-comment`.
+This element should have an attribute `vp-comment`.
 - Footer: Footer of the site.
-This element should have the id and the same attribute `vp-footer`.
+This element should have an attribute `vp-footer`.

 A theme must: